 “And Arajuan,” the emperor called.

 Arajuan’s smile was wicked to gaze at as he walked toward the doors.
-His burning blind eyes locked on to the door guards, his keen sense of smell alerting him of where they stood.
+His burning blind eyes locked on the door guards, his keen sense of smell alerted him of where they stood.

-“Gather a few of my men.”
-He barked, “No need to bring the best, just take non-magicals.
+“Gather a troop of men.”
+He commanded, “No need to bring the best, just take non-magicals.
 Our target is simple and if we fight they will die.
 One way or the other, eventually, we all die.
-At least they ought to fight an honorable fight before they die.”
+At least they ought to fight an honorable fight beforehand.”

 “Yes, Sir!” the twins replied.